How to plan for the best EV road trip routes

 Around 2,000 of those charging stations are on the Chargefox network, which has over 300 fast charging plugs across more than 100 locations, including several ultra-rapid sites that are mostly powered by renewable energy.

-RACV Members save 10 per cent at many Chargefox ultra-rapid charging stations across Australia.
+RACV Members save at many Chargefox ultra-rapid charging stations across Australia.
 Simply download the free Chargefox app, create your account, then in the ‘My profile’ section, click ‘Add program’ to add your RACV Member number.

 red EV being charged in a car park at a Chargefox public charger

-Planning your route for an EV road trip
+Planning a road trip route in an EV

-The Chargefox app allows you to map out your road trip journey and to check if chargers at stations are in use.
-Once you plug in and start your charging session, the app will let you know in real time how your charge is going.
+The Chargefox app allows you to map out your road trip route and to check if chargers at stations are in use.
+Once you plug in and start your charging session, the Chargefox app will let you know in real time how your charge is going.

-Our hypothetical test vehicle is the 2024 Tesla Model 3 Long Range variant with an approximate range of 629km and a price of $71,900 plus on-road costs.
-Other popular EV sedans, such as the Hyundai Ioniq 6, Polestar 2, and BYD Seal, have less range than the Tesla Model 3.
+Our hypothetical electric car for these popular road trips is the 2024 Tesla Model 3 Long Range variant, with an approximate range of 629km and a price of $71,900 plus on-road costs.

-The Model 3 can be charged at Tesla Supercharger stations, and it uses a CCS2 plug so that it can be charged at most non-Tesla sites too.
-You should be able to get a full charge for the Tesla in about 30 minutes using the Supercharger network.
+The Tesla Model 3 can be charged at Tesla Supercharger stations, and it uses a CCS2 plug so that it can be charged at most non-Tesla sites too, such as Chargefox.
+You should be able to get a full charge for the Tesla in about 30 minutes using the Tesla Supercharger network.

-The Hume Highway dash from Melbourne to Sydney via Albury is a well-worn path for truckies and road-trippers alike.
+The Hume Highway road trip from Melbourne to Sydney via Albury is a well-worn path for road trippers.

-You’ll need to monitor the real-world driving range, however, as it may need a charge earlier.
-This could be done at the Supercharger in Wodonga.
-While it’s charging, grab a burger at The Goods Shed or a coffee at nearby BeanStation Cafe.
+You’ll need to monitor the real-world driving range of the Tesla Model 3, however, as it may need a charge earlier.
+This could be done at the Tesla Supercharger in Wodonga.

-Another cute stop 224 kilometres further along the Hume is Jugiong.
+Another potential stop 224 kilometres further along the Hume Highway is Jugiong.
 The Sir George Hotel is great for a long lunch, while the Jugiong Wine Cellar has plenty of Canberra-region wines to take with you.
-The Tesla will easily make it from Jugiong to Sydney’s CBD.
+The Tesla Model 3 should comfortably make the journey from Jugiong to Sydney’s CBD.

-The sweeping bends and jaw-dropping vistas of the Great Ocean Road make it an enduringly alluring prospect for drivers.
-With plenty of chargers dotted along its length, an electric-powered journey is now a viable option.
+The sweeping bends and jaw-dropping vistas of the Great Ocean Road make it an enduringly alluring prospect for road trips.
+With plenty of EV chargers dotted along the trip, an electric-powered journey is easy to do.

-A handy first stop is the RACV Torquay Resort at the start of the Great Ocean Road, about 100 kilometres from the City Club.
-While your EV is plugged in at the resort’s Chargefox ultra-rapid station, take a stroll via the fairway path to the beach to check out the surf, or enjoy the ocean views while lunching at Number One
+A handy first stop is the RACV Torquay Resort at the start of the Great Ocean Road, about 100 kilometres from the RACV City Club.
+While your EV is plugged in at the resort’s Chargefox ultra-rapid station, take a stroll via the fairway path to the beach to check out the surf.

 Apollo Bay is another 96 kilometres from Torquay and the Tesla Model 3 will comfortably make that distance.
 There are three Tesla destination chargers located at businesses in Apollo Bay.

-You could stop at the Lorne Visitor Information Centre on the way home to charge and treat yourself to a meal at MoVida Lorne while you wait.
+You could also stop at the Lorne Visitor Information Centre on the way home to charge the EV and treat yourself to a local meal.

-Whether you’re bound for one of Adelaide’s famous festivals, a footy or cricket match, its sparkling food scene or the world-class vineyards nearby, there’s plenty to reward a road-tripper keying the South Australian capital into their sat-nav.
+Whether you’re bound for one of Adelaide’s famous festivals, a footy match at Adelaide Oval, its sparkling food scene or the world-class vineyards nearby, there’s plenty to reward a road tripper heading to South Australia's capital in an electric car.

-White squeaky-clean beaches, magnificent scenery and an abundance of wilderness walks to suit all ages draw legions of nature lovers to Victoria’s Wilsons Promontory, and the 225-kilometre trip is definitely doable in an EV.
+White sandy beaches, magnificent scenery and an abundance of wilderness walks to suit all ages draw legions of nature lovers to Wilsons Promontory, and the 225-kilometre trip is achievable in an electric car.

 Driving to Wilsons Promontory via Inverloch and back should only require one stop in a Tesla Model 3.
 Plug the Tesla in to the charger at the RACV Inverloch Resort and admire the sea views while you tuck into local and regional dishes at Radius Restaurant.

-The Tesla Model 3 should easily make the 200-kilometre return trip from Inverloch to Tidal River in Wilsons Promontory National Park, but there’s a Tesla destination charger at the Fish Creek Hotel along the way if you want a top-up.
-Grab some pub grub from the stunning art deco hotel while you wait.
+The Tesla Model 3 should comfortably make the 200-kilometre return trip from Inverloch to Tidal River in Wilsons Promontory National Park, but there’s a Tesla destination charger at the Fish Creek Hotel along the way if you want more driving range.

 Discover more